-Making profit on FUT 17 is not about making hundreds of thousands of coins on one lucky trade.
+Making a profit is not about making hundreds of thousands of coins on one lucky trade.
 Instead, aim to make little profits which add up in the long term.
-You can spend weeks trying to find an In-Form Van Persie for 20K and chances are that only one or two will be auctioned for that price and you'll probably miss them.
+You can spend weeks trying to find an In-Form Ronaldo for 20K and chances are that only one or two will be auctioned for that price and you'll probably miss them.
 Or, you can spend five minutes an hour making tens of thousands of coins a little at a time.

 I'm sure you've heard of this one before, but probably not in detail.
 Here's the method: